Get the latest from TODAY

 “Our pancreases, kidney and liver, that is their job to detoxify our bodies,” she said.
 “What toxins are people trying to remove?
 If it is dietary toxin, just stop eating it.”

 Some detoxifying products have high amounts of senna, a byproduct of the senna plant, which is used to treat constipation.
 When people consume too much of it they experience abdominal cramping, nausea and diarrhea.

-“If you are dehydrated and having diarrhea, you might feel lighter,” Bonci said.
+“If you are dehydrated and having diarrhea, you might feel lighter,” Leslie Bonci, a dietician in Pittsburgh, told TODAY.
 “The impact on the gut is not a pleasant thing and it is not leading to a body fat loss.”

 While loads of studies show that coffee improves heart health, for example, caffeine in coffee or added to other drinks does not help with weight loss.
 It can boost metabolism initially, but that quickly wears off and people have to drink more and more to see even a slight difference.

 “Caffeine is commonly included in weight-loss products, but its long-term impact is minimal to none,” Vanderwall said.